rajeshrinet/pystokes/docs/sphinx/interface.rst

-Stokes flow in a space bounded by a no-shear plane
+Flow bounded by a no-shear plane
 ==================================================

 Hydrodynamic interactions of active particles in the half-space bounded by a plane no-shear surface